-Don't miss these must-see places, attractions and restaurants which are worth visiting any time of the year, not just during Black History Month.
+Don't miss these must-see places, attractions, and restaurants, which are worth visiting any time of the year, not just during Black History Month.

-1. VISIT BLACK HISTORY MUSEUMS IN DC
+1. VISIT BLACK HISTORY MUSEUMS IN DC & NORTHERN VA

 Smithsonian National Museum of African American History and Culture

-Image courtesy National Museum of African American History and Culture
+Angela Pan, DC, OBVFX, Smithsonian National Museum of African American History and Culture

 This gem of a museum offers a multitude of exhibitions and collections that explore the complete African American experience here in America.
 The only national museum devoted exclusively to the documentation of African American life, history, and culture, this national treasure explores the topics of history, culture, race, and social justice through thought-provoking collections, stunning exhibits, and interactive multimedia.